ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "I should imagine not."

-"You are considering how insupportable it would be to pass many evenings in this manner--in such society; and indeed I am quite of your opinion.
+"You are considering how insupportable it would be to pass many evenings in this manner -- in such society; and indeed I am quite of your opinion.
 I was never more annoyed!
-The insipidity, and yet the noise--the nothingness, and yet the self-importance of all those people!
+The insipidity, and yet the noise -- the nothingness, and yet the self-importance of all those people!
 What would I give to hear your strictures on them!"